What is GEO? The Complete Guide to Generative Engine Optimization

 Retrievable content still gets filtered.
 AI models assess the authority and trustworthiness of sources before deciding which ones to cite.
 Prominence is influenced by:

-• Domain authority and backlink profile.
-These traditional signals still carry weight in AI retrieval.
+- Domain authority and backlink profile.
+These traditional signals still carry weight in AI retrieval, although their relative weight is lower than in classical SEO.

-• Consistency across sources.
+- Consistency across sources.
 When multiple independent sources confirm the same information about your brand, AI models gain confidence in citing you.
+Conflicting information — different founding dates, mismatched product descriptions, inconsistent NAP data — erodes that confidence.

-• Recency and freshness.
+- Recency and freshness.
 Stale content gets deprioritized.
 AI search engines favor sources with recent publication dates and regularly updated information.
+A 2022 article on AI search is now actively misleading; the AI knows this and will avoid citing it for current queries.

-• Brand recognition.
+- Brand recognition.
 Established brands with Wikipedia pages, press coverage, and industry recognition get cited more frequently.
-This creates a compounding advantage that newer brands must actively work to overcome.
+This creates a compounding advantage that newer brands must actively work to overcome through deliberate entity-building.

 3. Quality — Content Extractability